Renal denervation fails to lower blood pressure in critical test

 About 10 percent of people with high blood pressure are resistant to conventional therapy and are candidates for the treatment, which is still regarded as experimental in the United States.
 It is approved in parts of Europe, South America, Australia and Canada.

-He said more evidence was needed to ensure that the procedure was actually accomplishing effective denervation.

-Meanwhile, “I would limit it to patients who have no alternative,” said DeMaria, director of the Cardiovascular Center at U.C.
-San Diego School of Medicine.

-Among the 364 patients whose arteries were treated, systolic blood pressure was 14 mm Hg lower six months after the treatment, versus 12 mm HG lower among the 171 who had a renal angiogram but not the denervation procedure.
+Among the 364 patients whose arteries were treated, systolic blood pressure was 14 mm Hg lower six months after the treatment, versus 12 mm HG lower among the 171 who were simply kept on the operating room table for an extra 20 minutes or so before removal of their catheter.

 All patients were already taking at least three blood pressure medicines at maximum tolerated doses that had failed to bring the condition down to target levels.